John Peisley (bushranger)

-John Peisley (1834 – 1862), known informally as Jack Peisley, was an Australian bushranger who is believed to be the first bushranger born in Australia.
+John Peisley (c.
+1834 – 1862) was an Australian bushranger who is believed to be the first bushranger born in Australia.
 He was a skilled bushman and horse-rider.
 While serving time at Cockatoo Island in the late 1850s for horse-stealing, Peisley became acquainted with Frank Gardiner.
 Peisley was granted a ticket-of-leave in December 1860 and soon afterwards commenced armed robberies in the Goulburn, Abercrombie, Cowra and Lambing Flat districts.
 He was highly mobile, riding well-bred horses and operating in districts familiar to him.
 Peisley’s criminal accomplices were often unnamed in newspaper reports, though Gardiner was a known associate.
 In December 1861 Peisley was involved in a drunken altercation, culminating in the shooting of William Benyon, who died from his wound.
 After his capture in January 1862 he was tried for Benyon’s murder and hanged at Bathurst in April 1862.
 Peisley achieved considerable notoriety within a short period and his activities and methods foreshadowed the spate of bushranging in the following years.